 How to do it...

 In this recipe we will see how we can use the same function and override them with different functionalities based on the need.
-Also we will see how we can share values across base and derived classes:.
+Also we will see how we can share values across base and derived classes:

 Open Visual Studio.